-Policies may apply in WHPA-A, WHPA-B and WHPA-C, regardless of the vulnerability score
+Policies are binding in WHPA-A and WHPA-B with vulnerability score of 10.

 Policy RAC.6.1 - Section 57 Prohibition for Future Handling and Storage of DNAPLs in WHPA-A

 For those lands located within wellhead protection areas A, the future handling and storage of DNAPLs in quantities greater than 25 litres, where it would be a significant drinking water threat activity, is designated for the purpose of Section 57 of the Clean Water Act as prohibited.